1337Shameless/cs/README.md

-# Now @ 3a: How to Design Worlds/Interactive Programs
+# Now @ 3a: How to Design Worlds/Domain Analysis